- Hi! I am Nisha Patel, a Practicing Chartered Accountant by profession and a qualified Company Secretary.

 - Due to the birth of my second daughter, I had to take a partial professional break.

 - However, thanks to technology improvements and the steadiness of my profession, I was able to work from home part-time.

 - This was a period of intense self-introspection.
-I took my time, focused upon my priorities, worked upon specialization to maximize my limited time to the best, and created my specialty in Direct Taxes litigation and Search and Seizure cases.
+I took my time, focused on my priorities, worked on specialization to maximize my limited time to the best, and created my specialty in Direct Taxes litigation and Search and Seizure cases.

 - The Ahmedabad Branch of the ICAI awarded me a “Gem of the CA Profession.”
 I became the Convenor of the ICAI Ahmedabad Branch’s Women Members Empowerment Committee.

 - I also joined FICCI FLO and am presently a member of the start-up cell.

 - During this time of COVID, we accepted and managed a number of large search and seizure jobs.